Mojo bag: American adaptation

 The word hand in this context is defined as a combination of ingredients.
-The term may derive from the use of finger and hand bones from the dead in mojo bags, or from ingredients such as the lucky hand root (favored by gamblers).
+The term may derive from the use of finger and hand bones from the dead in mojo bags, or from ingredients such as the lucky hand root, which was favored by gamblers.
 The latter suggests an analogy between the varied bag ingredients and the several cards that make up a hand in card games.
-Mojo reaches as far back as West African culture, where it is said to drive away evil spirits, keep good luck in the household, manipulate a fortune, and lure and persuade lovers.
-The ideology of the ancestors and the descendants of the mojo hand used this "prayer in a bag" based on their belief of spiritual inheritance, by which the omniscient forefathers of their families would provide protection and favor, especially when they used the mojo.
-Through this, a strong belief was placed in the idealism of whoever used mojo, creating a spiritual trust in the magic itself.
+Like their ancestors, African Americans continued to use mojo, believing it would provide protection and favor.